KnugiHK/rtmplite3/README.md

 See [contributors](/people.png).

 # Upgrade from the original repo
-This repo aims to upgrade the original repo from Python2 to Python3, as well as integrate into my [self-host video streaming project](https://github.com/KnugiHK/video-streaming)
+This repo aims to upgrade the original repo from Python 2 to Python 3, as well as integrate into my [self-host video streaming project](https://github.com/KnugiHK/video-streaming).
+Therefore, only rtmp.py will be modified in this repo.

 # RTMP server #